charredUtensil/groundhog/src/core/architects/utils/README.md

 system that spawns monsters:

 - Using the existing dungeon generatin algorithm as much as possible.
+- With special provisions for certain areas that allows some to be "safe" but others to be particularly dangerous.
 - In defined "waves" of multiple monsters to deal with at once, between lulls where no monster spawns.
 - Vaguely close to where the player is actually "playing" in the level.